aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 title = "Tree Codes 3: The Tree and the Multipole Expansion" hascode = true date = Date(2026, 8, 4)
-rss = "Part 3 of recreating Hernquist (1987): building an octree, the opening criterion, and the multipole expansion derived term by term from the Legendre generating function."
+rss = "Part 3 of recreating Hernquist (1987): building an octree, the opening criterion and the multipole expansion derived term by term from the Legendre generating function."

 tags = ["Julia", "physics", "papers", "N-body", "multipole", "Barnes-Hut", "algorithms"]
 +++